 - The Nkandla Water Supply Scheme area straddles the Upper Mhlathuze River (i.e. quaternary catchment W12A) and the Nsuze River catchments (i.e. Quaternary Catchments V40C & D).
-There is a current deficit of 0.38 million m3/a on the registered water use for the Nkandla Water Supply Scheme.
-The water supply deficit will continue to increase to 1.91 million m3/a by 2030 on the high growth scenario.
-The available water resources of 1.65 million m3/a are not sufficient to meet the current and future water requirements of the Nkandla Water Supply Scheme Area, particularly during low flow periods (DWAF, 2011). - The Vutshini Water Supply Scheme utilises the uThukela River as its main source (1 Ml/day) and the Vutshini River, which is a tributary of the Nsuze River, as an alternate source.
-The scheme also receives its water from Vove Dam (yield of 0.55 Ml/day) on the Vove River and the Mhlathuze River (yield of 1.34 Ml/day).
+There is a current deficit of 0.38 million m3/a (1.0 Ml/day) on the registered water use for the Nkandla Water Supply Scheme.
+The water supply deficit will continue to increase to 1.91 million m3/a (5.2 Ml/day) by 2030 on the high growth scenario.
+The available water resources of 1.65 million m3/a (4.5 Ml/day) are not sufficient to meet the current and future water requirements of the Nkandla Water Supply Scheme Area, particularly during low flow periods (DWAF, 2011). - The Vutshini Water Supply Scheme utilises the uThukela River as its main source (1 Ml/day) and the Vutshini River, which is a tributary of the Nsuze River, as an alternate source.
+The scheme also receives its water from Vove Dam (yield of 0.55 Ml/day) on the Vove River and the Mhlathuze River (yield of 1.34 Me/day).
 The Vutshini Water Supply Scheme comprises of two WTPs.
 Only one plant falls within this region, namely, the Vutshini WTP at the Vutshini Village.
 The WTP supplies the village and the surrounding villages up to Msobotsheni in the north-east and Ntingwe in the south (Department of Water Affairs, 2011, page 17).
-Ntingwe Dam (Figure 15.4 and Table 15.4) supplies raw water for both irrigation and water supply purposes to the Ntingwe rural community.
+The Ntingwe Dam (Figure 15.4 and Table 15.5) supplies raw water for both irrigation and domestic water supply purposes to the Ntingwe rural community.

-During low flow periods the maximum abstraction over a 3-month period, at the Vutshini WTP, is approximately 0.03 million m3.
+During low flow periods, the maximum abstraction over a 3-month period at the Vutshini WTP is approximately 0.03 million m3.
 This amount is not sufficient to meet the 3-month peak summer demand of 0.39 million m3 (Department of Water Affairs All Town study, 2011, Page 22).